romaintilhac/romaintilhac.github.io/fieldguide_20240827.md

 *1980-90s: heterogeneity of the upper mantle.*

-More work was carried out in the 1980s and 1990s by Spanish and French collaborations (Arenas et al., 1986; Bernard-Griffiths et al, 1985; Gil Ibarguchi et al., 1990, Peucat et al., 1990), notably focusing on the ultramafic massifs (_e.g._, Girardeau et al. 1989; Girardeau & Gil Ibarguchi 1991.
+More work was carried out in the 1980s and 1990s by Spanish and French collaborations (Arenas et al., 1986; Bernard-Griffiths et al, 1985; Gil Ibarguchi et al., 1990, Peucat et al., 1990), notably focusing on the ultramafic massifs (_e.g._ Girardeau et al. 1989; Girardeau & Gil Ibarguchi 1991.
 Several PhD theses on the ultramafics came from these and other groups (Ben Jamaa, 1988, Monterrubio-Pérez 1991, Laribi-Halimi 1992, Gravestock, 1992, Moreno 1999).

 From then on, the peridotite protoliths were considered as a Spl-harzburgite (ascribing part of the amphibolitization to near-isochemical retrograde hydration).
 They were interpreted as a residual oceanic mantle owing to its depleted mineral chemistry (Girardeau & Gil Ibarguchi, 1991, Laribi-Halimi, 1992), potentially representing imbricated tectonic slices of a subducted slab (Gil Ibarguchi et al. 1990).
 However, relatively low ε<sub>Nd</sub> (~ +4) measured in a harzburgite compared to the N-MORB-like eclogites with ε<sub>Nd</sub> (~ +10) and the occurrence of hundreds of meters of pyroxenite were problematic in such an oceanic setting (Ben Jamaa, 1988).
 A sub-continental influence and back-arc setting were thus envisaged (Peucat et al. 1990).
 In this context, the intrusion of external melt reacting with the ambient peridotite was recognized as a more reasonable scenario to explain the observed amount of pyroxenites (Girardeau et al. 1989, Girardeau & Gil Ibarguchi, 1991, Gravestock, 1992).